Md-Emon-Hasan/MediGenius/README.md

 - 🗂️ **Vector database (ChromaDB)** to persist embeddings
 - 🔁 Session-based memory using Streamlit state
 - 📜 Logging with full traceback (file + console)
-- 🔒 Confidential, local-only execution
+- 🔒 Rest API for integration with other systems

 ---